Home > Analyses > Consumer Defensive > Anheuser-Busch InBev SA/NV

 Financial Performance & Fundamental Metrics

-This section analyzes Anheuser-Busch InBev SA/NV’s income statement, key financial ratios, and dividend payout policy to assess its investment potential.
+I will analyze Anheuser-Busch InBev’s income statement, key financial ratios, and dividend payout policy to assess its operating efficiency and shareholder returns.

 Income Statement

-The table below presents Anheuser-Busch InBev SA/NV’s key income statement figures for fiscal years 2020 through 2024, expressed in USD.
+The table below presents Anheuser-Busch InBev SA/NV’s key income statement figures for fiscal years 2021 through 2025.
+All values are in USD.

 income statement